maisharchy/Dungeon-generator/README.md

 # Dungeon Generator

 This project is a simple dungeon generator for a roguelike game.
-It creates a dungeon with randomly placed rooms and corridors, adds stairs and monsters, and provides features to save and load dungeons, find shortest path to PC.
+It creates a dungeon with randomly placed rooms and corridors, adds stairs and monsters, and provides features to save and load dungeons,(removed this time for better quality) find shortest path to PC.
+Generates monsters randomly with randomized attributes, kills the PC.

 ## Features Implemented: